Mom speaks a unique language now. Sometimes I can translate.

 She used the right verb to describe the action pending: move.
 She wanted to modify it to the negative, so picked one of many possibilities, the suffix “-less.”

 The relationship among things in her world seems to have gone missing.
 “It’s nice to meet you,” she’ll say to a visitor, someone she sees in church every week.
 I continue to suggest the all-purpose greeting with a smile, “How nice to see you.”
 A person doesn’t have to tell the whole truth and nothing but the truth all the time.
-But Mom’s world doesn’t include the concept of deception, so she never had any words for it.
+But Mom’s world doesn’t include the concept of deception.

 She likes to get tucked into bed.
 The other night she said, “I love having you for my mother.”

-And communicating as best we can.
-One morning when I was cleaning the refrigerator, she supervised from her favorite seat by the sunny window.
+We manage to communicate.
+One morning when I was cleaning the refrigerator, she supervised from her favorite seat by the sunny kitchen window.
 “Don’t forget to put the thing in the dealy-o,” she advised.